MiguelCastro3/Monitoring-a-person-s-acceleration/README.md

 **STEPS:**

-* Construction of the acquisition circuit for the accelerometer
+* Construction of the acquisition circuit for the accelerometer;
-* Programming the 324A microcontroller for signal processing
+* Programming the 324A microcontroller for signal processing;
-* Development of an interface for viewing acquired signals
+* Development of an interface for viewing acquired signals.

 **SCHEMATIC CIRCUIT:**
 ![ATMEGA324A ligações](https://user-images.githubusercontent.com/66881028/84780506-90c9d100-afdd-11ea-9515-69c7dad7ffc9.PNG)